NomiChirps/tplp2/README.md

 ## TODO / Notes

 - [ ] fix all instances of std::setw(). it only sticks for one output field...
-- [ ] need a thingy for persistently saving global parameters / preferences / whatever you wanna call em.
-  - use the MicroSD card behind the display. fat32?
+  - use the MicroSD card behind the display. fat32
 - [ ] stepper driver: should coils be set to freewheel (LL) or short-brake (HH) at the top of each command cycle? maybe experiment with it.
 - [ ] Begin() Setup() Init(), **PICK ONE**
-- [ ] alright fine let's get StrCat in here sheeeeesh
 - [ ] Milestone: Paper Tensioning
   - Be able to load paper and feed it forward and backward while maintaining correct tension.
   - [x] needs steppers working
-  - [ ] needs load cell persistently calibrated & installed
+  - [x] needs load cell persistently calibrated & installed
+    - [x] save settings button
+    - [x] manual calibration gui
-    - [ ] calibrate/zero button on the load cell gui. and a save settings button.
+    - [ ] auto calibrate/zero button (& algorithm)
   - [ ] needs a PID loop with all the accoutrements
     - i want a mathematically sound PID tuning UI
-- UX Improvements
-  - [ ] make the touch target for the settings back button bigger
-  - [x] fix everything in the ui being scrollable
-  - [x] numeric display of load cell value & raw value
-  - [x] oops changed my mind about the load cell units. they're actually completely arbitrary.
 - [ ] I2cController doesn't fail gracefully when a read times out!
 - [ ] Create a front panel UI (assignee: wembly :)
-  - [ ] some kind of display for non-fatal errors. modal dialog box? little icon in the corner to tap on and expand? idk.
-  - [ ] fatal error handler to display the stack trace before crashing
-    - will require support from picolog. make sure picolog prevents the crashed task from proceeding, and has a watchdog or something to finish crashing the device if the fatal error handler doesn't finish in time.
+  - [ ] remove the "home" screen, just use that left sidebar for everything. but also hide/delete it when not in use: to free up horizontal space on the screen and to conserve RAM.
   - [ ] runtime stats / logging screen
   - [ ] (later) print status / job control / main screen ?
+  - [x] some kind of display for non-fatal errors. modal dialog box? little icon in the corner to tap on and expand? idk.
+    - went with a simple modal
   - [x] manual motor control screen
   - [x] I2C bus scan
   - [x] virtual class interface for callbacks 'n' stuff